ghivert/sketch/sketch_lustre/README.md

 ## Setup

-Sketch focuses on the concept of generating CSS in a performant way.
-To do it, Sketch needs to use a cache.
-The cache allows to avoid repeating unneeded computations, and ensure consistency across repaints.
-Because the browser likes static CSS, using a cache make sure the browser will not undergo unneeded computations to recompute styles at every repaint.

 If you're using Lustre (which is strongly recommended), `sketch_lustre` got you.
 `sketch_lustre` exposes one entrypoint, `sketch/lustre`, containing everything needed to get started.